isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 8. Select **Toggle Full Screen** -  After an analysis option has been selected, using this button will enable the plot to full-screen.

+**Note:** If you wish to use your own data in graphing, please review the documentations on `how to upload your own data`_ and on `how to graph your own data`_.
+Using your own data uses a slightly different approach than is described here.

+**ANNOUNCEMENT:** For OncoPrint, OncoGrid, and SeqPeek analyses we now provide a default gene list.
+Genes with consensus score of 6 or higher are added to the default gene list.
+(Ref: `Bailey et al., Cell.
+2018 Apr 5;173(2):371-385.e18. doi: 10.1016/j.cell.2018.02.06 <https://www.sciencedirect.com/science/article/pii/S009286741830237X?via%3Dihub>`_ )

+.. _how to upload your own data: program_data_upload.html
+.. _how to graph your own data: GraphingUserData.html

 Sharing Workbooks
 -----------------